top of page

 5. All exhaust pipes must be projected upwards.

-7. All tractors will be required to have skid pads.
-These pads should be able to support the entire weight of the tractor.
+7. All mini-rods will be required to have skid pads.
+These pads should be able to support the entire weight of the mini-rod.
 The 3 inch square pads will be set a minimum 6 inches behind the rear most part of the tire to the rear most part of the pad and have a maximum height of 6 inches from the ground to the bottom of the pad.

 9. Engines will be required to have side plates that go along the length of the block and up to the bottom of the head in order to keep internal engine components confined in case of breakage.
 1/8th inch aluminum or 1/16th inch steel is the minimum requirement.